 An honours graduate from the faculty of fine arts at the University of Ottawa in 1990, Mary Pfaff’s works appear in solo and group exhibitions in Ottawa, Toronto and New York.
 Pfaff’s work can be found in the City of Ottawa public art collection; most notably at Centrepointe theatre and they are purchased by private collectors throughout Canada, California, the United Kingdom, Australia, Africa and New Zealand.
 Mary is a respected visual arts teacher, an avid art and health advocate and a recognized community art collaborator.

 To paint is my lifelong aspiration and favourite verb.

-I work from my studio on Bridge Street right across from the Old Town Hall in the lovely town of Almonte Ontario.
+I am grateful every day to be able to work from my wonderful, spacious studio on 15 Bridge Street right across from the Old Town Hall in the charming town of Almonte where I live.

 My husband, journalist Richard Starnes and I fortunately get to travel to visit our children and grandchildren who live across the globe in New Zealand, Australia, Ireland, Scotland and California.
 These trips recharge my creative energy and love of process.